MicrosoftDocs/security/compass/incident-response-process.md

    Incidents are extremely disruptive and can become emotionally charged.
 Stay calm and focus on prioritizing your efforts on the most impactful actions first.

+I would like us to expand on this quite a bit.
+Customers need to FIRST decide their objective: Return to service, or legal prosecution.
+The tasks will be different for each scenario.

+Second, they need to prioritize the work that needs to get done.
+There will be only so many people working the incident.
+Prioritize their tasks prior to the incident

 - Do no harm

    Confirm that your response is designed and executed in a way that avoids loss of data, loss of business-critical functionality, and loss of evidence.
 Avoid decisions can damage your ability to create forensic timelines, identify root cause, and learn critical lessons.

+- Involve your legal department

+   Determine whether they plan to involve law enforcement so you can plan your investigation and recovery procedures appropriately.

 - Be accurate when sharing publicly

-   Confirm that anything you share with the public and customers is correct and truthful.
+   Confirm that anything you share with your customers and the public is based on the advice of your legal department.

 - Get help when needed